mimergel/sap-hana-vm/README.md

 * VM sizes from 128GB to 12TB
 * OS Preparation with required patches and configurations according to relevant SAP notes
 * HANA 2.0 DB Installation
-* Backup Integration into an Azure Recovery Service Vault including execution of initial backups
+* Backup Integration into an Azure Recovery Service Vault including execution of initial OS & HANA backups
+* Selective disk backup (removing hana log & data from OS backups)
 * Execution of HANA Clound Measurement Tool (HCMT)
 * Removal of the complete deployment